DS-USAFA/PSSE-Solutions-Manual/docs/01-Data-Case-Study-Solutions.md

 ### Problem 2

 **Migraine and acupuncture**.
 A migraine is a particularly painful type of headache, which patients sometimes wish to treat with acupuncture.
 To determine whether acupuncture relieves migraine pain, researchers conducted a randomized controlled study where 89 females diagnosed with migraine headaches were randomly assigned to one of two groups: treatment or control.
 The 43 patients in the treatment group received acupuncture that is specifically designed to treat migraines.
 The 46 patients in the control group received placebo acupuncture (needle insertion at non-acupoint locations).
-Then 24 hours after patients received acupuncture, they were asked if they were pain free.^[G. Allais et al. [“Ear acupuncture in the treatment of migraine attacks:  a randomized trial on the efficacy of appropriate versus inappropriate acupoints”.](http://www.ncbi.nlm.nih.gov/pubmed/21533739) In: Neurological Sci.
+Then 24 hours after patients received acupuncture, they were asked if they were pain free.^[G. Allais et al. “Ear acupuncture in the treatment of migraine attacks:  a randomized trial on the efficacy of appropriate versus inappropriate acupoints”. http://www.ncbi.nlm.nih.gov/pubmed/21533739 In: Neurological Sci.
 32.1 (2011), pp. 173–175.]

     The data is in the file `migraine_study.csv` in the `data` folder.
 Complete the following work: